Vincenzo Cotroni: Decline

 In 1974, Cotroni was subpoenaed to stand before the Quebec government's Commission d'enquête sur le crime organisé (CECO) inquiry into organized crime.
 He was sent to jail for one year on a contempt charge because his testimony, the Commission concluded, was "deliberately incomprehensible; rambling, vague, and nebulous."
-During his time on the stand, Cotroni kept making remarks such as "I have no authority" and "there were no meetings.
+During his time on the stand, Cotroni kept making remarks such as "I have no authority" and "There were no meetings.
 These people are simply my friends."
 When the commission lawyer, Guy Dupre, who had grown tired of Cotroni's vague answers and professions of an inability to remember events, suggested he was "acting dumb", Cotroni's face lit up and he snapped in fury, "Do I look dumb?"
 His lawyer eventually won a reversal but only after Cotroni had spent several months behind bars.

 Later that year, Cotroni and Violi were overheard on a police wiretap threatening to kill Hamilton mobster Johnny Papalia and demanding $150,000 after he used their names in a $300,000 extortion plot without notifying or cutting them in on the score.
-In a conversation secretly recorded by the police, Cotroni and Violi had a discussion in Calabrian dialect before Papalia arrived in Montreal about how best to intimidate him.
+In a conversation secretly recorded by the police, Cotroni and Violi had a discussion in the Calabrian dialect before Papalia arrived in Montreal about how best to intimidate him.
 Violi was enraged at Papalia for having used the Cotroni family name, while Cotroni seemed more relaxed.

-On 30 April 1974, Cotroni and Violi met with Papalia at the Reggio Bar owned by Violi.
+On April 30, 1974, Cotroni and Violi met with Papalia at the Reggio Bar owned by Violi.
 When Papalia denied taking the money from Toronto stockbroker Stanley Bader while using the name of the Cotroni family, Vic Cotroni quite casually told him, "Let's hope so because we'll kill you."
 Papalia responded with a humility and meekness that was unusual for him as he replied, "I know you'll kill me, Vic.
 I believe you'll kill me."
 Edwards wrote that Papalia had broken down in fear at the Reggio Bar meeting as he "whimpered" in the face of Cotroni, a man whom he was clearly terrified of.
-On 13 May 1974, at a meeting at the Reggio Foods factory, Cotroni and Violi talked in Calabrese, complaining that Papalia had failed to pay the money he had promised them.
+On May 13, 1974, at a meeting at the Reggio Foods factory, Cotroni and Violi talked in Calabrese, complaining that Papalia had failed to pay the money he had promised them.
 Cotroni had a low opinion of Papalia, whom he viewed as a coward, saying to Violi that the best way to deal with him was "...talk slowly, slowly...This is an easy fuck, you'll see."